daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 A Security Group is a virtual firewall that controls inbound and outbound traffic for an EC2 instance (only ALLOW).
 By default, it denies all inbound traffic and allows all outbound traffic.
 You can add custom rules to configure which traffic should be allowed.

 Security groups can be attached to multiple EC2 instances and are locked down to a Region/VPC combination.
+You can assign multiple security groups to a single resource i.e. rules for both groups get merged.

 ### Stateful packet filtering

 Security Groups perform **stateful** packet filtering.
 They remember previous decisions made for incoming packets.
+As it is stateful, **only the direction of the request needs to be permitted**.

-## Internet Gateway
+## Internet Gateway (IGW)

-An internet gateway is a redundant, horizontally scaled, and highly available VPC component that enables communication between instances in the VPC and the internet.
+An IGW is a redundant, horizontally scaled, and highly available VPC component that enables communication between instances in the VPC and the internet i.e. region resilient, covers all Availability Zones within a Region.
 Imposes no availability risks or bandwidth constraints on your network traffic.

-Only one internet gateway can be attached per VPC.
+Only one IGW can be attached per VPC.

+### Exposing resources to the internet

+1. Create an IGW
+2. Attach IGW to VPC
+3. Create custom route table
+4. Configure default route i.e. if a packet comes in does not match any route (0.0.0.0/0), it will automatically point to the IGW
+5. Associate subnet with route table

-## NAT Devices (Network Address Translation)
+## NAT (Network Address Translation) devices

 A NAT device can be used to enable instances in a private subnet to connect to the internet or AWS services, but this prevents the internet from initiating connections with the instances in a private subnet.
+Nonetheless, an **IGW is still required** for access to the internet.

 AWS provides two kinds of NAT devices: NAT gateway and NAT instance.
 NAT gateway is recommended as it is a managed service that provides better bandwidth and availability compared to NAT instances.

-## NAT Gateway
+## NAT gateway

+Charged per hour and per GB of data processed.
+Supports 5Gbps of bandwidth and automatically scales up to 100Gbps.

 ### Public

 To provide instances in private subnets connectivity to the internet, but cannot receive unsolicited inbound connections.
-Must be created in a public subnet and associate an elastic IP address with the NAT gateway.
-You route traffic from the NAT gateway to the internet gateway for the VP.
+Must be created in a **public subnet** (to have public IP and internet access) and associate an elastic IP address with the NAT gateway.

+Route table for private subnets should point to NAT gateway i.e. you route traffic from the private instances to the NAT gateway to the internet gateway.

 ### Private